How do notifications impact privacy?

 #Push notifications

-- You are prompted to choose whether you want to enable Push notifications for your profile when you first signup.
+- You are prompted to choose whether you want to enable Push notifications when first configuring a new phone.
 You can disable this feature at a profile level (all Zones) in your profile settings.

 - Push notifications contain an encrypted blob consisting of the sender name and the message.
 Push notification contents cannot be read by either the Diode push notification server or the Google/Apple push servers.
 They are encrypted by the sender, and decrypted real-time on your device (end to end encrypted).